NEWSAR

 Location

-The Durand Line is the contested border between Afghanistan and Pakistan, now a site of intense conflict.
+The Durand Line is a contested border between Afghanistan and Pakistan, currently a site of intense conflict.

 About